 Dog Tricks and Skills Clicker Training Duncraig

-At what age can I start clicker training my puppy?
+What age can I start clicker training with my puppy?

-What kinds of skills can my dog learn with clicker training?
+What kinds of skills can be taught with dog clicker training?

-How long does it usually take to see progress with clicker training?
+How long does it usually take to see results with clicker training?